 I found that if I used more than that amount, it was too salty, but without it, the flavour just wasn’t quite right.

-If it’s any help, it’s 1/4 of 1/4 of 1/4 of a teaspoon, or you could just go with a small pinch and see how it goes!
+If it’s any help, it’s 1/4 of 1/4 of 1/4 of a teaspoon, or you could just go with a small pinch of pink salt and see how it goes!

 My vegan chocolate cheesecake budget